Skip to main content

 LV11 Pn

-An update view allows you to modify the current display settings of the “Jobs” section.
-After making changes, you can save the updated configuration to the existing one or use it as a new view by naming it.
+The Update View feature allows you to modify the current display settings of the Jobs Listing Page.
+After making the required changes, you can save the updated configuration to the existing view or create a new one.

 LV16 Pn